Skip to main content

 1. Click Settings in the sidebar.

 2. Select Custom fields from the settings menu.
+It lives in the Connections & advanced group of the settings menu.

 • Booking custom fields